Priyanjali09/Sentiment-Analysis/README.md

 OUTPUT:

-The output of this model is hence expected to be [1,0] on the basis of test values passed to the model wherein, 1 is for happy movie experience and 0 if for other test data according to which movie experience was not good.
+The output of this model is hence expected to be on the basis of test values passed to the model wherein, 1 is for happy experience and 0 if for other test data according to which experience was not good.
 ![image](https://user-images.githubusercontent.com/70806075/177724250-e8611b15-1159-4ada-91ee-0fb93807c588.png)